diem/website/docs/wallet-app/liquidity.md

 For a smooth and fluid experience, and because quotes usually last for a short time until expiry, there is a need for a benchmark rate for each currency.
 Such a rate doesn’t bind the wallet or the liquidity provider for the price offers, but instead gives an idea about the exchange rate of the currency at this moment.

 These rates aren’t expected to be changed very often.
 But, as the user will expect the actual buy to be charged as displayed, the wallet must limit the ability to move between rate boundaries.
 When the front-end is running, it polls for rates on a regular basis (every few seconds).
-When a user wants to buy Libra currency, its price calculation is based on these rates.
+When a user wants to buy Libra Coins, its price calculation is based on these rates.
 This way the price should not change while filling or changing the amount on the screen.
 When moving forward to review the deal, the client validates that the price does not exceed boundaries (this is a backend decision), and then asks for execution.

 ## Architecture
 The use cases handled by the service are:

 * Add funds: This simulates the purchase of Libra Coins in exchange for a fiat currency.
 * Withdraw funds: Used to simulate a withdrawal of fiat currency in exchange for deducted Libra Coins.
-* Convert: Simulates a conversion between the different Libra currencies.
+* Convert: This simulates a conversion between the different Libra currencies.

-In the Add Funds use case, the user’s credit card or bank account is charged the fiat currency amount.
+In the Add Funds use case, the user’s credit card or bank account is charged the fiat currency amount to simulate the purchase.
 In the Withdraw Funds use case, the user’s credit card or the bank account is credited to simulate the withdrawal.